mfornace/lilwil/README.md

 ### Unit test declaration
 Unit tests are functors which:
-- take a first argument of `lilwil::Context` or `lilwil::Context &&`
+- take a first argument of `lilwil::Context`
 - take any other arguments of a type convertible from `lilwil::Value`
-- return void or an object convertible to `lilwil::Value`
+- return `void` or an object convertible to `lilwil::Value`

-You can use `auto` instead of `lilwil::Context` if it is the only parameter.
+You can use `auto` instead of `lilwil::Context` if it is the only parameter, though it's a bit unrecommended.
 You can't use `auto` for the other parameters unless you specialize the `lilwil` signature deduction.

 ```c++
 // unit test of the given name